frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/opening-accounts.md

 ![Opening Entry](/assets/manual_erpnext_com/old_images/erpnext/opening-entry-1.png)

- To update opening balance is to make Journal Voucher for an individual/group of accounts.
+ To update opening balance is to make Journal Entry for an individual/group of accounts.

-For example, if you want to update balance in three bank accounts, then make Journal Vouchers in this manner.
+For example, if you want to update balance in three bank accounts, then make Journal Entrys in this manner.

 ![Opening Temp Entry](/assets/manual_erpnext_com/old_images/erpnext/image-temp-opening.png)